We are Poplars Farm

 Green fields as far as the eye can see.
 Enjoy the peace and quiet, the singing birds and the occasional bunny popping up to say hello!

-Each tipi has basic cooking facilities and kitchenware, as well as some outdoor seating and a fire-pit.
-Lucky campers will have use of the horsebox-turned-shower, the compost loo, and an undercover area if its a bit wet!
+The Huts have basic cooking facilities and kitchenware, as well as some outdoor seating and a fire-pit.
+Lucky campers will have use of a proper shower and compost loos, and a covered communal area with BBQ, kitchenette and plenty of seating.
+There's even a wood-fired hot tub available for those that fancy it!

 things to do